elbywan/quadtree-lib/README.md

 Elements must be objects, with coordinates set.

-Optionally, you can pass a boolean argument which, if set to True, will remove/push the object into the quadtree each time its coordinates or dimensions are set *(ex: item.x = ... or item.width = ...)*.
+Optionally, you can pass a boolean argument which, if set to `true`, will remove/push the object into the quadtree each time its coordinates or dimensions are set *(ex: item.x = ... or item.width = ...)*.